 Coín (pronounced KO-IN) is an inland town located 30 kilometres north of Marbella and 30 kilometres west of Málaga.
 For a town of about 22,000 inhabitants, it looks smaller than it actually is, mainly because it is spread out over sprawling suburbs and rural areas.
 Together with Monda and Alhaurín el Grande, Coín forms part of a triangle of towns, sharing several resources.

 When the A-355 road was opened, travelling time to Marbella was drastically reduced to 20 minutes, increasing Coín’s popularity significantly.
 The trip from Coín to Málaga-Costa del Sol Airport now takes approximately half an hour.

 Alongside the ubiquitous olive trees you find just about everywhere in this part of the country, the area around Coín, as well as Alhaurín el Grande and Alora, also features citrus plantations (oranges and lemons) and almond groves.

-The town centre of Coin is adorned with cobbled streets depicting a bygone era as well as well as buildings in traditional style surrounding the square.
+The Coín town centre is adorned with cobbled streets depicting a bygone era, complete with traditional-style buildings surrounding the town square.